-The Principal has the responsibility and the authority to determine when the help of law enforcement officers is necessary, as outlined in this policy and Utah State law.
+The Director has the responsibility and the authority to determine when the help of law enforcement officers is necessary, as outlined in the policy, these procedures, and Utah State law.

 - 14.2.1 The School administration may invite law enforcement officials to the School to: - [a] conduct an investigation of alleged criminal conduct on the School premises or during a School-sponsored activity; - [b] maintain a safe and orderly educational environment; or - [c] maintain or restore order when the presence of such officers is necessary to prevent injury to persons or property.